lukoerfer/auto-implementation/README.md

-# autoplementations
+# Autoplementations
 Java annotation processor to automatically create default implementations for interfaces or abstract classes

 ## Motivation
-Reduce boilerplate code (and modification effort) by automatically generating default implementations of interfaces or abstract classes with lots of methods (often required when using listener interfaces).
-Modern IDEs can generate these implementations, but it is still necessary to manage and, if required, to modify the occuring code files manually.
-Also, these files won't have any direct benefit beside saving boilerplate code at some other location, so why not just save that boilerplate code, too?
+Simply reduce boilerplate code (and modification effort) by automatically generating default implementations of interfaces and abstract classes with lots of methods (often required when using listener interfaces)!
+Modern IDEs can generate these implementations, but it is still necessary to manage and to modify the resulting code files manually.
+Also, such files usually  don't have any direct benefit beside saving boilerplate code at some other location, so why not just save that boilerplate code, too?

 ## Download
 The *autoplementations* annotation processor is available via [JCenter](https://bintray.com/lukoerfer/maven-release-remote/de.lukaskoerfer.implementations).
 Just add the following lines to the `dependencies` block of your `build.gradle` file: